Gena Branscombe

-Gena Branscombe (4 November 1881 – 26 July 1977) was a Canadian pianist, composer, music educator and choir conductor who lived and worked in the United States.
+Gena Branscombe (4 November 1881 – 26 July 1977) was a Canadian pianist, composer, music educator, and choir conductor who lived and worked in the United States.

 Early life and education

 Gena Branscombe was born 4 November 1881 in Picton, Ontario.
-Her musical talent was apparent at an early age.
-She studied piano and harmony with local teachers.
-In addition, she had an easy ability improvising and sight reading.
-Gena entered high school at age eleven and graduated by age fourteen.
-With her musical talent and drive to succeed, the decision was made to send her to college for a music degree.
+She began studying piano and harmony with local teachers, and her musical talent was apparent from an early age.
+She was also very skilled in improvisation and sight reading.
+Gena entered high school at age eleven and graduated at fifteen, and she decided to pursue a music degree in college.

-With her mother as moral support for one year, Branscombe moved to Chicago in 1896 where she was accepted at the Chicago Musical College.
-Chicago became her home for the next eleven years as she became financially self-sufficient through her accompanying, teaching private piano lessons and having her songs published.
-In 1900 and 1901, she won gold medals in composition from the college.
-After graduation, she joined the faculty of the Chicago Musical College.
+Branscombe was accepted to the Chicago Musical College, and moved there with her mother in 1896.
+While enrolled at the institution, she received the Gold Medal in Composition in 1901 and 1902.
+During her degree, she studied piano with Rudolph Ganz, a Swiss pianist, composer, and conductor.
+Her composition lessons were with Felix Borowski, who imparted his deep appreciation of the rich, lush and complex harmonies of the German Romantic era unto Branscombe's writing style.
+She remained in Chicago after graduating, where she was able to support herself financially through accompanying, teaching private piano lessons, and publishing her songs.
+She also joined the faculty of the Chicago Musical College.

-Of great influence to her life and compositional style were three teachers.
-Swiss born pianists, composer and conductor Rudolph Ganz was Branscombe's piano teacher.
-Private composition lessons were taken with Felix Borowski.
-No doubt his deep appreciation of the rich, lush and complex harmonies of the German Romantic era greatly influenced Branscombe's compositions.
 Her harmonies are intricate, rooted in the understanding of how dissonance and resolution affect word painting in her songs and instrumental works.
 Under the guidance of German born Alexander von Fielitz, Branscombe studied song writing.
 Her understanding of setting text to music may have come from him.